Prof. Dr. Jai Prakash

 - Research Highlights published by International Innovations, Research Media, UK (2013)

-- Young investigator grant, Swedish Research Council, Stockholm (2013)
+- Young investigator project award, Swedish Research Council, Stockholm (2012)

 - Travel Award (SEK 20.000) from Radiumhemmets Forskningsfonder, Stockholm, Sweden (2011)